sikuli/sikuli/docs/source/pattern.rst

 Pattern
 =======

+.. py:class:: Pattern

 A pattern is used, to associate an image file with additional attributes used in find operations and when acting on a match object.

+**Minimum Similarity:**

-**Minimum similarity:** When using just an image file in a find operation, the search will be successful and return a match object, if the similarity of a possible match is 0.7 or higher.
-With a pattern object, you can associate a specific similarity value, that will be used as the minimum value, when this pattern object is searched (similar(), exact()).
-The IDE supports adjusting the minimum similarity with captured images (internally in the script, the images are turned into a pattern object definition)
+When using just an image file in a find operation, the search will be successful and return a match object, if the similarity of a possible match is 0.7 or higher.

+Using :py:meth:`similar() <Pattern.similar>` you can associate a specific similarity value, that will be used as the minimum value, when this pattern object is searched.
+The IDE supports adjusting the minimum similarity of captured images using the Preview Pane (internally in the script, the images are turned into a pattern object automatically).

+**Click Point:**

-click point: normally when clicking on a match, the center pixel of the associated rectangle is used.
-With a pattern object, you can define a different click point (targetOffset()).
+Normally when clicking on a match, the center pixel of the associated rectangle is used.
+With a pattern object, you can define a different click point relative to the center using :py:meth:`targetOffset() <Pattern.targetOffset>`.

 .. py:class:: Pattern